What is the Point of Life?

 Do something that you feel good doing.
 For me, this means something active usually… I love to bodyboard in the waves of Hawaii more than I like to breathe.
 I have so much intense fun on so many levels that for me it’s like a religious experience… it’s like the best high that I can feel.
 I also like mountain biking, hiking, some easy climbing, snorkeling, kayaking, fishing, and running.

 I attach with my mind to the fun I have doing these things and it’s not hard to have fun doing them.
 It’s not that hard to line them up and do them.
 To me, that is attachment that works.
-If someday I can no longer kayak or climb or snorkel because of medical problems or lack of money – no worries, I’ll not attach to them anymore… I’ll find something else that I enjoy and that I can do consistently that enables me to feel happier than I would experiencing life’s general suck.
+If someday I can no longer kayak or climb or snorkel in Hawaii because of medical problems or lack of money – no worries, I’ll not attach to them anymore… I’ll find something else that I enjoy and that I can do consistently that enables me to feel happier than I would experiencing life’s general suck.

 5. Reduce attachment to things that are likely to give you dissatisfaction, or change something so they become more likely to happen.

 A.) Competition: For me reducing competition was one thing that has had a very positive result in my life.
 I have been so competitive in my younger years.
 I ran, played soccer, played beach volleyball, competed in triathlons, played competitive racquetball, tennis, and so many more things that many times gave me a bad feeling about having competed in them at all.
 Even if I won, I might feel like I didn’t play as well as I could have.
 I might feel like I didn’t try for certain points.
 I might think the other guy let me win.
-I might think that I was lucky to win and didn’t win based on my skills and strategy, thereby reducing the exhileration of the win.
+I might think that I was lucky to win and didn’t win based on my skills and strategy, thereby reducing the exhilaration of the win.
 I noticed that even though I won I never felt that good.
 What a horrible situation!
 I compete very little now and I’m much happier inside.

 B.) Goals: If your goal for the past 10 years has been to make $100,000 salary and you’re not there yet… moderate your goal.
 If you want to go to Cancun Mexico for your vacation and that’s all you dream about, and you’re making $15,000 per year either change your goal or change your lifestyle so you’ll LIKELY be able to meet your goal.

 C.) Love: If there’s one area of my own life that had to change it was here.
 Love relationships are what cause me the most pain by far… more than everything else added together, easily.
 I attach to the outcome of so many little events in a relationship and if things don’t go the way I want them to, then I’m disappointed.
 I’m sad.
 If we break up, I’m really sad!
-I have yet to make a relationship “work” for a long, long time… but recently I’ve passed 5 years with the most wonderful girl on the planet.
+I have yet to make a relationship “work” for a long, long time… but recently I’ve passed ten years with the most wonderful girl on the planet.
 So, who knows when it will happen.
 If I’d have quit trying to find “THE ONE” I would have missed this beautiful, awesome opportunity for the relationship I’m in now.

 What other things are not worth attaching to because they frequently lead to disappointment?